Cerberus Transformer: Joint Semantic, Affordance and Attribute Parsing: Introduction

 \section{Introduction}

 Understanding indoor scenes is a fundamental computer vision topic, with many applications in intelligent robots and metaverse.
 To achieve a holistic understanding, many sub-tasks need to be addressed and it is widely believed and evidenced that jointly addressing them lead to more accurate results \cite{zhao2013scene}\cite{eigen2015predicting}\cite{song2017semantic}\cite{zamir2018taskonomy}\cite{han2020occuseg}.
 Different from former arts, we study a new and challenging formulation: joint semantic, affordance, and attribute parsing from a single image.
 As shown in Fig.~\ref{fig:teaser}, these three tasks cover a wide spectrum of human recognition and cognition abilities.
-The material of an object (like \emph{wood} or \emph{metal}) is a low-level physical attribute.
+The attribute of an object (like \emph{wood} or \emph{Glossy}) is a low-level physical property.
 The semantic category of a region (like \emph{floor} or \emph{sofa}) is a recognition-level concept.
 Affordance prediction (like \emph{movable} or \emph{walkable}) is a cognition-level problem.
+These three tasks are closely associated, since objects with specific semantics tend to have specific attribute or affordance.
+Parsing them jointly is a natural yet unexplored formulation.

 This new formulation brings both challenges and opportunities.
 In order to resolve three tasks with a single model, we need to learn shared representations that effectively serve all of them.
 Meanwhile, the representations are expected to model long range dependency in inputs in a principled manner.
 In order to simultaneously meet these two requirements, we resort to the transformer architecture \cite{vaswani2017attention}, which has a global receptive field at each layer.
 The proposed architecture is named as Cerberus.